Climate Action and Education InitiativeJU Climate Innovation Challenge

 Climate Innovation Competition

-During this "Shark Tank" style grant competition, students, faculty and staff, and members of the Northeast Florida community are invited to present their climate problem-solving or awareness proposals for the opportunity to win funding.
+During this "Shark Tank" style grant competition, members of the Northeast Florida community presented their climate problem-solving or awareness proposals for the opportunity to win funding.

-This grant competition is interdisciplinary and welcomes participants from the arts, humanities, sciences, medical and health services, engineering, business, military offices, law, public policy, and government.
+This grant competition is interdisciplinary and welcomed participants from the arts, humanities, sciences, medical and health services, engineering, business, military offices, law, public policy, and government.

 Prize money might be used, for example, but not limited to, developing a play, documentary, a needed research project, a legislative or regulatory proposal, an invention, a new business, civil education program, or a community project.